whpptjs/docs/docs/src/guide/gettingStarted/plugins.md

 };
 ```

-## More on plugins

-Ok, now we know how to create and register a plugin we can dive deeper into what makes up a plugin.

-### pageType
+## Page Type

-The pageType object is where we can define our available whppt pages.
+The `pageType` object is where we can define our available whppt pages.
 For example, we could make a `generic` pageType,
 which might look like this:

 ```js